Query Expansion in the Age of Pre-trained and Large Language Models: A Comprehensive Survey: PLM/LLM-Driven QE Techniques

 \paragraph{PQEWC: Personalizing term choices from a user’s history}

-\textbf{PQEWC}~\cite{bassani2023personalized} personalizes explicit expansion using the user’s past interactions.
-From clicked titles or prior reads for user $u$, the method builds an embedding pool $E_u=\{\mathbf{w}^{(u)}\}$ with a ColBERT encoder.
-Two selection strategies are considered.
-Cluster-based: cluster $E_u$ (e.g., HDBSCAN), rank cluster centroids by similarity to the current query vector, and pick the nearest token to each top centroid as expansion terms.
-Fast approximate: directly retrieve the $n$ nearest tokens to the query vector from $E_u$ using an ANN index.
-Each selected term $t_i$ receives a weight $w_i$ proportional to its similarity to $q$, and the scoring interpolates original and personalized terms:
+\textbf{PQEWC}~\cite{bassani2023personalized} personalizes explicit expansion using a user’s past interactions.
+From clicked titles or prior reads for user $u$, it builds an embedding pool $E_u=\{\mathbf{w}^{(u)}\}$ with a ColBERT encoder.
+At inference, it selects expansion terms from $E_u$ either by clustering the pool and retrieving representative tokens from query-nearest clusters, or by directly retrieving the nearest tokens to the current query vector using an ANN index.
+Selected terms are weighted by their similarity to the query, and the final ranking score interpolates the original query score with the contribution of the personalized terms, controlled by $\alpha$.
 This design steers ambiguous or broad queries toward a user’s long-term interests at millisecond-level overhead.

-\paragraph{Design notes} Selection-based explicit QE keeps the expansion vocabulary under control, is easy to constrain with domain ontologies or user profiles, and plays well with both sparse and neural rankers.
+Selection-based explicit QE keeps the expansion vocabulary under control, is easy to constrain with domain ontologies or user profiles, and plays well with both sparse and neural rankers.
 Unsupervised scoring (CEQE) is simple and strong; supervised filtering (SQET) improves precision when labels exist; chunk selection (BERT-QE) lets a re-ranker exploit richer contextual evidence; domain and personalization layers (CQED, PQEWC) target drift and ambiguity in practice.